Maro1317/COMP2600-A2-Maro/README.md

 ## Authors and Acknowledgments

 ### **Reviewers:**
-- Ryan Dotzlaw
+- Hui Miao
-- Victoria Kogan
+- Zelong Yang
-- Aqil Mukhi
+- Shuvo Sarker

 Thanks to the team for their help !